knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 [Homebridge](https://github.com/nfarina/homebridge) plugin that supports opening and **closing a single** Ryobi garagedoor opener.

-## IMPORTANT: Known issue

-I would REFRAIN from using for now becase the status is not updating correctly for me always.
-I need to look into this more.
-Eventually it gets reset correctly using the `polling_state_delay`.
-This issue has something to do with telling the door to open/close but then not reporting back the opening/closing state but the initial state.

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-garagedoor-command`
-3. Install this plugin using: `npm install -g ws` //websockets
-4. Update your configuration file.
+3. Update your configuration file.
 See the sample below.

 ## Configuration